Multiplicative Pacing Equilibria in Auction Markets: Equilibrium Analysis

 Knowing that at least one pacing equilibrium exists, we ask the following questions.
 First, can pacing equilibria be very sensitive to input parameters?
 Second, can a pacing game admit multiple pacing equilibria, and if so, can they differ significantly from each other?
 We provide affirmative answers in each case.
 For this, we need to quantify how different one equilibrium is from another.
-Hence, we study these questions for {\em objectives} that capture measures of interest.
+Fixing a feasible solution to a pacing game, we rely on the following three {\em objective functions} that capture instance-wide measures of interest.